 The foreign currency risk of the Group mainly arises from fluctuations of the exchange rates of the US dollar and the euro against the yen.
-The Company and some of its subsidiaries monitor the monthly balance of foreign-currency-denominated trade receivables and payables by currency and, as a general rule, hedge foreign exchange risk by entering into forward- exchange contracts for the net amount of foreign-currency-denominated trade receivables and payables.
+The Company and some of its subsidiaries monitor the monthly balance of foreigncurrency-denominated trade receivables and payables by currency and, as a general rule, hedge foreign exchange risk by entering into forward- exchange contracts for the net amount of foreign-currencydenominated trade receivables and payables.
+In case the status of exchange rate requires, the Group also enter into forward-exchange contracts for the net amount of foreign-currencydenominated trade receivables and payables.
 In case the status of exchange rate requires, the Group also enter into forward-exchange contracts for the net amount of foreign-currency-denominated trade receivables and payables that are expected to arise definitely from forecast transactions on exports and import activities.
 In addition, the Group generally conduct currency swap transactions, etc. to reduce the risk of foreign exchange fluctuations regarding foreign-currency-denominated receivables and payables other than trade receivables and payables.